LoBE-GS: Load-Balanced and Efficient 3D Gaussian Splatting for Large-Scale Scene Reconstruction: Methodology

 \subsection{Visibility Cropping and Selective Densification}

-Prior coarse-to-fine 3DGS pipelines load the entire coarse model during per-block fine-training.
-This introduces both memory and runtime overhead.
-The memory overhead arises from storing the entire coarse model in GPU memory, while the runtime overhead arises from the Adam optimizer rather than rendering, as frustum culling already excludes non-visible points.
-Since Adam maintains momentum terms, it still updates parameters of all Gaussians, including those not observed by any camera in $\gC^{(b)}$.
-Similar effects have also been observed in \cite{mallick2024taming}.
+Prior coarse-to-fine 3DGS pipelines load the entire coarse model during per-block fine-training, which introduces both memory and runtime overhead.
+The memory overhead comes from storing all coarse Gaussians in GPU memory.
+The runtime overhead mainly comes from the Adam optimizer rather than rendering, because frustum culling already excludes non-visible Gaussians during rasterization.
+However, Adam still maintains optimizer states and updates parameters for all loaded Gaussians, including those not observed by any camera assigned to the current block.
+A similar effect has also been noted in \cite{mallick2024taming}.

-As fine-trained models are cropped before being merged into the final model, one naive solution is to retain only Gaussians strictly within each block $\gGblk[(b)] = \{ \vg \in \gGcoarse \mid \vg \in \gB^{(b)} \}$.
-However, this leads to degraded results due to over-pruning of Gaussians that lie outside block boundaries that remain visible in some views.
-To address this, we introduce \vc{} that retain the visible Gaussians $\gGvis[(b)] = \{ \vg \in \gGcoarse \mid \vg \text{ visible from some } c \in \gC^{(b)} \}$ for each block prior to fine-training.
-This visibility-based filtering substantially reduces the number of Gaussians involved in optimization.
-In addition, since $\Gvis[(b)]=|\gGvis[(b)]|$ must be recomputed at every BO iteration, we implement its evaluation entirely in NVIDIA Warp, achieving near-native CUDA performance and significantly reducing partition time.
-More implementation details are presented in Appendix~\ref{appendix:implementation_details}.
+A straightforward way to reduce this overhead is to keep only the Gaussians whose centers lie inside the current block.
+However, this naive spatial cropping degrades reconstruction quality, because some Gaussians outside the block can still be visible in the views assigned to that block and are therefore needed during fine-training.

+To address this issue, we introduce \emph{visibility cropping} (VC).
+For each block, instead of loading the full coarse model, we retain only the Gaussians that are visible from at least one camera assigned to that block.
+This substantially reduces the number of Gaussians involved in optimization while preserving the visible content needed for accurate fine-training.

+Although visibility cropping avoids the over-pruning problem of naive spatial cropping, it may still keep Gaussians outside the block boundary if they are visible in the assigned views.
+These Gaussians are useful for rendering supervision during fine-training, but they are discarded before the block models are merged.
+Therefore, allowing them to participate in densification is unnecessary.

-While \vc{} preserves all visible Gaussians necessary for fine-training, it also includes those outside the block, i.e., $\gGvis[(b)] \setminus \gGblk[(b)]$, which are ultimately discarded prior to merging.
-Although retaining these Gaussians is essential to prevent quality degradation, they need not participate in densification.
-Motivated by this observation, we introduce \sd{}, which restricts densification to Gaussians strictly within the block.
-This approach reduces the number of new Gaussians created during training, thereby lowering memory consumption and improving optimization efficiency, while maintaining per-block fidelity.
+Motivated by this observation, we introduce \emph{selective densification} (SD), which restricts densification to Gaussians inside the current block only.
+In this way, Gaussians outside the block can still contribute to rendering and optimization when needed, but they do not spawn new Gaussians that will later be removed.
+This reduces memory usage and improves optimization efficiency, while preserving per-block reconstruction fidelity.